 Please take a moment to complete the simple NAFC Disaster Damage & Needs Assessment Form below if your organization sustained damage during a disaster.

-If you need assistance getting in touch with one of our disaster relief partners, have specific requests for funding or assistance, or if you have any general questions – please contact us at firstname.lastname@example.org or call 703-647-7427.
+If you have any requests/needs for funding or assistance, need help getting in touch with one of our disaster relief partners, or if you have any general questions – please contact us at email@example.com or call 703-647-7427.
 We are here to help!